M41 ROAD: PAMIR HIGHWAY AND WAKHAN CORRIDOR

 After breakfast drive to City of Khorog via Rushan village.
 Lunch en-route.
 On arrival to Khorog have a sightseeing which includes botanical garden, local lore museum and bazaar.
 Dinner and overnight in the hotel.

-After breakfast drive towards Ishkashim settlement wher you can visit Garm Chashma hot springs.
+After breakfast drive towards Ishkashim settlement where you can visit Garm Chashma hot springs.
 Lunch en-route.
-Dinner and overnight homestay or sanatorium.
+Dinner and overnight at homestay in Ishkashim.

-Spend this leisurely day for rest and acclimatization.
+Spend this leisurely day for rest, acclimatization and acquaintance with local residents.
 Full board meals.
-Overnight in a local home or sanatorium.
+Overnight at home stay.

 After breakfast drive to Langar settlement.
 En-route visit Bibi Fatima hot spring.
 Sightseeing in Yamg village includes tomb and reconstructed house museum of Sufi mystic Mubarak Kadam, and the stone that was used as a solar calendar 700 years ago.
 Picnic lunch en-route.
 On arrival to Langar dinner and overnight homestay.